Ao-27/Project1_Group1_HousingMarket/README.md

     The analysis will be centered around examination of historical housing market trends.
 A group of 4 data analysts will harness pertinent datasets and     use  statistical techniques to deliver actionable recommendations that empower the investment realtor in making well-informed decisions.

+### How to naviguate this repository:
+    The main code as per a Jupyther Notebook file is named: group1_housing_solution.ipynb The ressources folder will contain the csv collected for our data collection.
+    The output folder as inside the validation of our dataframe created.
+    FYI + Synthax_LessonsLearned folder contains history of discussion and key learning we got from this project.

 ### Methodology/steps:
     Data Collection :
     Our journey commenced with the acquisition of the raw data from trusted sources being Statistics Canada and the Canadian Real Estate Association (CREA).
 These sources can be found under the references tab.
 We could retreivered from these website the date, the location in the country (province and city), and the status.